WELD152 - Beginners Gas Metal Arc Welding (GMAW) "MIG"

 Upon successful completion of this course, students will be able to describe the types of power sources, machine settings, and maintenance requirements for GMAW.
 Students will also be able to describe the types of filler wires, shielding gases, and process applications.

 Those who successfully complete this course will be able to demonstrate welding on various thicknesses of mild steel using conventional GMAW power sources and mini MIG units in the shop component of the course.
-Students will also be able to demonstrate on aluminum and perform Flux-core arc welding.

 Register now by selecting one of the available sections: